radishland/radish/README.md

 ### @attr directive

-The @attr directive allow to set attributes on an element to the value of a given identifier.
+The @attr directive allows to set attributes on an element to the value of a given identifier.
 If the identifier is a signal, then the assignment is reactive

 ```html
 <input type="checkbox" @attr="disabled:isDisabled" />